 What does the IRIS+ training look like?

-The training consists of two 2-hour sessions.
-The training includes discussion of:
+The brief face-to-face training includes discussion of:

-- The impact of domestic violence on women, men and children
+• The impact of domestic violence on women, men and children

-- The kinds of medical presentations that might be associated with domestic violence and abuse
+• The kinds of medical presentations that might be associated with domestic violence and abuse

-- Safeguarding and supporting children exposed to domestic violence and abuse
+• Safeguarding and supporting children exposed to domestic violence and abuse

-For the second session, the two trainers are joined by a social worker from Bristol City Council who is local to the GP practice and who can offer information and guidance around working with children exposed to domestic violence and abuse.
+The training sessions are jointly delivered by one of the IRIS+ Advocate Educators and a practicing GP.
+For part of the training, a social worker who is local to the GP practice and who can offer information and guidance around working with children exposed to domestic violence and abuse, joins the delivery team.

 The IRIS+ intervention also includes the release of a medical records prompts system and a dedicated online resource for primary healthcare professionals supporting the face-to-face training.